Scott Owens (poet)

-Scott Owens (born 1963) is an American poet, teacher, and editor living in Hickory, North Carolina.
+Scott Owens (born 1963), inaugural Poet Laureate of Hickory, NC, is an American poet, teacher, and editor.

 History

 Owens was born in Greenwood, South Carolina, and raised in mill villages and on his grandparents' small farm.
 His father was in the military, and the family later moved to Fort Bragg, NC, and then to Darmstadt, Germany, and Augusta, Georgia, where he graduated from the Academy of Richmond County.
 Most of his early childhood was lived below the poverty line, necessitating frequent relocation in and around Greenwood.
 His childhood was also marked by periods of domestic abuse by his stepfathers.
 His mother was married 6 times during his childhood and his father 5 times.
 Three of their marriages were to each other.
 Owens graduated high school early so that he could work extended shifts in Greenwood's cotton mills to save money for college.
 In Hickory, Owens, with his wife, Julie, became owner of Taste Full Beans Coffeehouse, where he has hosted the monthly reading series, Poetry Hickory, since 2007.